hanny-bal/hanny-bal.github.io/_pages/publications.md

 ## Publications

-A non-exhaustive list of my publications so far!
+A non-exhaustive list of my publications so far.

 #### 2025